Advances in stealth technology uncloak career opportunities for engineers… and other creative problem solvers.

 Against this backdrop, opportunities for engineers — and other types of creative problem solvers — to participate in this perennial game of stealth “cat and mouse” remain stronger than ever.
 Especially if they love solving hard problems — and not giving up.

-Historically, stealth technology — the science of minimizing an aircraft’s radar cross section and its electromagnetic signature — has been the domain of engineers well trained in aircraft design and electromagnetic theory.
+Historically, stealth technology — the science of minimizing a stealth aircraft’s radar cross section and its electromagnetic signature — has been the domain of engineers well trained in aircraft design and electromagnetic theory.
 But in today’s stealth-focused labs, you’ll find people trained in a broader, more diverse set of disciplines — from electrical, mechanical and aeronautical engineering to materials and data sciences.

 “The most successful survivability engineers we’ve hired in recent years have had degrees in multiple disciplines,” explains Elizabeth San Miguel, assistant manager of technology development for system survivability, Northrop Grumman.
 “Being able to understand multiple disciplines and how they affect each other in this context is an extremely valuable skill.”